Solirius-QE/Quality-Engineering-Learning-Hub/grade-3.md

 | ------ | ------ | ---- |
 |[Test-Driven Development Approaches & Behavior-Driven Development Principles Cucumber and Its Applications](https://youtu.be/_reKcWXXbfE?feature=shared)|📺 YouTube video| 3+hr|

-## Exploratory Testing

-Techniques for unscripted, intuitive testing Strategies for efficient exploration of software functionality

-## Risk-Based Testing

-Understanding and prioritising testing based on risk analysis Techniques for identifying and mitigating high-risk areas

-## Model-Based Testing

-Creating and using models to guide the design of test cases Tools and methodologies for model-based testing

 ## Mutation Testing

 | Course | Type of course | avg.
 Training Time Required |